andrey-qrqm/ap_game/README.md

 Have fun!

-game_tests.py is a file to check basic game consepts and make to make sure that installation was correct.
+game_tests.py is a file to check basic game concepts and make to make sure that installation was correct.
 You can run game_tests.py, and pressing "q" to end the window.
 After in the terminal you will see test results.

 In my game code I have implemented pieces of code from my university professor K. Rother game.
 You can find his approach here:  https://github.com/krother/ams_dungeon_explorer
 Some visual and sounds were taken from https://opengameart.org, others (tanks and bullet models) were created by my friend Fedor.